c-randall/Heat_Controller_GUI/README.md

 ```

 which will compile your app into a standalone program that can be run from a single file and that opens without the need to have the command terminal running in the background.

+NOTE: Although the `dummy_serial.py` and `test_minimalmodbus.py` files do not need to be modified at all, they are still required in order to build the "DUMMY" serial slave.
+Make sure to download them and keep them in the same directory as your `main.py` file while working on modifications or compiling a new version of this program.